cheslie-team/cheslie-player/README.md

 The unit tests won't do anything terribly interesting, but they'll check that your AI is capable of making leagal chess moves.

-You can test your chess AI more extensively by runnin the command `npm run play` (or `npm run start-win`, if you're using windows).
+You can test your chess AI more extensively by runnin the command `npm start`.
 This will play a chess game where your AI faces an opponent making random moves.
 All moves and positions are printed to the console as shown in the sample listing below.

 ```
-$> npm run play
+$> npm start

 > node scripts/play-random.js